|

 Purpose

 The American Ex-Servicemen's Association is a social organization formed for the purpose of promoting the welfare of American Ex-Servicemen and women in Australia and to secure better relations between Americans and the Australian Community.
-We join together to enjoy comradery and remember those who have served our home country.
+We join together to enjoy comradery and remember those who have served our home country. (more details on what we do)

 Officers